pabloelustondo/Data-Insights/README.txt

 that will copy the globalconfig_dev.json from the globalconfigs folder into the root folder before starting.
 To login to the dashboard use the tenant “test”.
 You will see a mock IDP screen when you can type an arbitrary username.

+WARNING: we still have ports in package.json in UIs.dad, dss, tmm.
+Until we fix this please make sure they are consistent.